sae-br/ascent-assessment/README.md

 ## 📁 Project Structure

 I've organized the project using an `apps/` directory to keep it modular and scalable.
+This is not default Django, so it's important to specify the changes.
 Here's the general structure:

 assessmvp/
 ├── apps/